This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 In the garden don’t miss the large and romantic woodland which drifts down the hillside towards the sparkling Dart estuary.
 The walled gardens are home to the restored peach house and vinery, as well as an allotment cared for by local school children.
 A visit to Greenway isn't complete without seeing the Boathouse, scene of the crime in Dead Man’s Folly, and the battery complete with cannon.

-There are many different ways to get here, including ferry, vintage bus and steam train.
+There are many different ways to get here, including ferry and steam train.
 If you'd like to arrive by car you must pre-book your parking space online or by telephone (01803 842382).
-Timed tickets to the house will be issued at visitor reception on Wednesdays and Thursdays throughout the summer, and at busy times, to ease congestion in the house.
+Timed tickets to the house will be issued at visitor reception at busy times, to ease congestion in the house.